 40. Canva.
 Canva offers all sorts of great, easy-to-use visual design tools for free.
 You can filter out photos, add graphics and icons to them (this is especially useful for creating social media-friendly images), design awesome infographics with drag-and-drop elements, create visually appealing eBooks, and more for your online business.

 41. Adobe Photoshop.
 If you want to go for truly unlimited image editing and customization, Adobe Photoshop is the one tool you can rely on to make your images do exactly what you want.
-A must-have for those who are ultra design-conscious.
+A must-have online business tool for those who are ultra design-conscious.
 Depending upon what you’re doing, having Lightroom to touch up hi-res photos could be a useful, too.

 42. Adobe Illustrator.
 The visual creation complement to Photoshop, is the industry standard for creating custom vector graphics, illustrations, icons, and anything else you can think up.
 If you want to become a master at creating high quality infographics, this will be the tool of your trade.